We are so glad you’re considering adoption.

 The most ideal situation for new horse owners would be to take lessons in a boarding barn where you can board and continue to learn, initially, though many people end up preferring the education and camaraderie they find in nice facilities and do so for the long term.

-Typically, if you are taking lessons and plan to board, adoption approval is easy.
-Email us at email@example.com before applying, so we can walk you through the NEW TO Horses process.
+Typically, if you are taking lessons and plan to board, adoption approval is easy as long as the boarding facility meets our requirements.
+Email us at email@example.com before applying, so we can walk you through the NEW TO Horse ownership process.

 If you have a great network of horsemen / horsewomen as resources to help you and involved in clinics, working with a trainer and/or take lessons, and you find the RIGHT horse, sometimes a horse coming directly to your farm can work, but we’ve just found that the best set up is a support system.